 Wednesday: 12:00am – 5:00pm

 2948 Baseline Rd

 When you book your appointment, the first step is to identify the specific cause of your foot pain.
 The pedorthist will complete a biomechanical examination, gait analysis and history of your sign and symptoms.
 A digital pressure and force scan can be taken as well, the computerized gait analysis produces an accurate map of the foots’ pressure distribution which helps identify high-pressure areas and problematic gait patterns.
 You will also then be assessed by a physician on-site to provide a proper diagnosis and prescription for the custom orthotics.
 Once the appropriate orthotics is chosen, a cast of your feet and prescription is sent to the lab for fabrication.
 Whether it is a functional or accommodative orthotic for casual, running or dress shoes we have it covered.
 The fabrication turnaround time is approximately 3 weeks.

 A follow-up fitting will be scheduled to ensure the orthotics fit correctly, provide wearing and general care instructions.
 A follow-up appointment will be scheduled after six weeks if you experience any discomfort.
 You can book or reschedule your appointment through our secure Patient Portal.

 What’s a Pedorthist?

-A Certified Pedorthist is a professional who has specialized training to assess your feet and gait that design and fabricate supportive insoles and devices to address conditions which affect the feet and lower limbs.
-Appletree Pedorthist team is qualified to determine the appropriate orthotic and modifications you will need for each foot to help you alleviate your symptoms.
+A certified pedorthist is a professional who has specialized training to assess your feet and gait that design and fabricate supportive insoles and devices to address conditions which affect the feet and lower limbs.
+Our pedorthist team is qualified to determine the appropriate orthotic and modifications you will need for each foot to help you alleviate your symptoms.